p1m-ortho/qs-global-ortho-search-queries/README.md

 * From the other hand, records that **failed** the appraisal process at the Step 2 are reassigned the `awaiting appraisal` status tag.
 This is because I consider these a _ghost town_ analogy meaning that, theoretically, the appraisal could be continued, but for now, it wouldn’t.
 * Also, a [corresponding footer](https://github.com/p1m-ortho/qs-global-ortho-search-queries/tree/global-sr-query/zheln) is attached to the record based on its Step status.

-### Specialty Tagging
+### Specialty-Tagging

 (done at **Explanatory Steps 2 thru 10**)

-* Specialty tagging is done by the appraiser themselves based on whatever information they acquired during appraisal.
+* Specialty-tagging is done by the appraiser themselves based on whatever information they acquired during appraisal.
 * The tags are chosen from [191 specialty tags](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/zheln_ama_specialty_tags.ls) made from a [list of 171 AMA Masterfile Physician Specialties](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/zheln_ama_specialty_tags_config.ls).
 * See the methods used to compile the lists of specialties and specialty tags in the [commit history](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commits/global-sr-query).
 * While tagging, the tagger should consider if the record would be accessible from its most relevant [specialty page](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/zheln_ama_specialty_page_filenames.ls) and ensure it would.